 Whether or not to include a photo on your LinkedIn profile seems to be an evergreen hot button issue.

-Discussions continue over whether or not to include a photo and potentially face discrimination.
+Discussions continue over whether or not to include a photo and potentially face discrimination

 I want to state plainly that discrimination in executive job search most certainly exists . . . based on all kinds of things that have nothing to do with someone’s ability to do the job.
 It’s probably more pervasive than many of us think and, unfortunately, may always exist.

-My c-suite executive clients – typically over 50 years of age – are understandably worried that they’ll suffer from age discrimination.
+C-suite and senior-level executives – typically over 50 years of age – are understandably worried that they’ll suffer from age discrimination.
 Age can be somewhat minimized on LinkedIn and the resume by not including earlier career history in the “Experience” section, but a photo could well give an indication of age.